Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Grounded scrutiny at scale

 \subsection{Agent behaviour during a session}

-Full trace analysis (SI \S S2) reveals a uniform \textbf{load-then-execute-serially} pattern: agents ingest paper and knowledge files first, write the reading summary, then interleave QE-input creation with execution, closing with the verdict.
-Three observations matter for \S 2.4.
+Full trace analysis (Appendix~\ref{app:traces}) reveals a uniform \textbf{load-then-execute-serially} pattern: agents ingest paper and knowledge files first, write the reading summary, then interleave QE-input creation with execution, closing with the verdict.
+Three observations matter for \S\ref{sec:emergent}.
 Once the paper is in context, agents essentially never re-read it (nearly all sessions show zero late reads), treating the initial load and reading summary as sufficient working state.
-Under context compaction (16\% of sessions), agents rely on their on-disk QE inputs, outputs, and worklog rather than re-reading --- \textbf{the filesystem becomes external memory}, an emergent strategy we did not prompt for; this is consistent with long-standing observations that LLM compliance is strongest on verifiable file-level artefacts\cite{zhou2023}.
+Under context compaction (16\% of sessions), agents rely on their on-disk QE inputs, outputs, and worklog rather than re-reading --- \textbf{the filesystem becomes external memory}, an emergent strategy we did not prompt for.
 And agents are \textbf{open-loop on visual output}: in zero of 61 inspected sessions does an agent open a figure it just wrote, notice a problem, and regenerate.
-We return to this in \S 5.
+We return to this in \S\ref{sec:discussion}.